 Below are brief instructions on how to set up some of the available configurations.
 For detailed information about integration with vCenter see the "VMware vCenter integration" (p.
-18) section.
+16) section.

-- 1 agent for entire vSphere Enable vCenter integration (disable automatic deployment of virtual appliances).
-Deploy an agent to the host you prefer or install an agent on a Windows machine.
-Connect the agent to vCenter Server. - 1 agent per host or cluster default (achieved by automatic deployment).
+- 1 agent per host default (achieved by automatic deployment).
 Enable vCenter integration (do not disable automatic deployment of virtual appliances).
-Alternatively, you can deploy or install the agents manually and connect them to vCenter Server. - more than 1 agent per host or cluster Enable vCenter integration (automatic deployment of virtual appliances may be enabled or disabled).
-Deploy the required number of agents to the hosts you prefer and/or install the required number of agents on Windows machines.
+Alternatively, you can deploy or install the agents manually and connect them to vCenter Server. - more than 1 agent per host Enable vCenter integration (automatic deployment of virtual appliances may be enabled or disabled).
+Deploy the required number of agents to the hosts (at least one agent per host).
 Connect the agents to vCenter Server.